United States border preclearance: Canada

+As of 17 March 2025, preclearance is governed by the Preclearance Act of 2016, last amended on 9 December 2024.
+It stipulates that officers may examine goods in the traveller's possession (including taking samples), monitor bowel movements if the officer has reasonable grounds to suspect that the traveller is concealing goods inside their body, as well as conduct x-ray and body cavity searches, the latter two only with the traveler's consent.
+Unless detained, travellers may choose to withdraw from preclearance without leaving for the United States, but must answer truthfully questions determining their reason for withdrawing.

 History

 The precursor of U.S. preclearance operation began in 1894, when the U.S. government entered into agreements with Canadian steamship and railroad operators to place U.S. immigration inspectors at four largest Canadian seaports of Montreal, Quebec City, Halifax, Nova Scotia and Saint John, New Brunswick, to inspect prospective immigrants seeking to enter the U.S. via the northern land border.
-Prior to this arrangement, immigrants entering via the northern border were usually uninspected as the U.S. had no immigration inspection facilities on its side of the border, thus their arrivals were not entered into records.
+Prior to this arrangement, immigrants entering via the northern border were usually uninspected and their arrivals were not recorded, as the United States did not have immigration inspection stations on its northern border at the time.
 After the arrangement came into force, prospective immigrants would first pass Canadian quarantine and then be inspected by U.S. immigration inspectors as if they were entering via a U.S. port of entry.
 Once admitted, they would be given documentation to physically cross the land border by train within 30 days without additional inspection.
 In 1903, the arrangement, now formally named "pre-inspection" by the U.S. Bureau of Immigration, was extended to Victoria, British Columbia for U.S.-bound travelers before boarding their ship to destinations in Washington state.
 "Pre-inspection" posts in Eastern Canada lasted until the mid-20th century, with the last passenger manifest concluded in 1954, while Victoria's "pre-inspection" location remains in operation.

 The modern form of air preclearance began as an informal agreement between the two countries at Malton Airport (now Toronto Pearson International Airport) and Calgary International Airport in 1952, following a request from American Airlines.
 Over 250,000 passengers were processed in the first year, and another preclearance facility began operation at Dorval Airport (now Montreal-Trudeau International Airport) in 1957.
 By 1970, the three ports of entry were processing over 3 million passengers annually.
 To meet growing demands, preclearance was extended to Vancouver and Winnipeg international airports in 1979, Edmonton International Airport in 1982, Ottawa Macdonald-Cartier International Airport in 1997, and Halifax Stanfield International Airport in 2006.